AromaKitsune/Windows-XAML-Styles/README.md

       Paste the JSON code into the "Mod settings" text box.
     </li>
     <li>
       Click "Save", and the changes take effect instantly.
+If the Settings app is open, close and relaunch it.
     </li>
   </ol>
 </details>